datamacgyver/ds-process/3_analysis_phase/3_review.md

 * Check the checklist.

 ## External Review
+This phase doesn't have to happen whenever an internal review takes place.

 * Present the current model/solution to the stakeholder and evaluate it against any soft metrics.
 Effectively, make sure that it actually addresses the problem posed in the manner in which it is supposed to.